Yumeng2022/pm566-fall-2022-labs/lab05/README.md

 )
 ```

-## Question 1: Representative station for the US
+## Question 1: Representative station for the US.

 Computer mean temperature, wind speed and atmospheric pressure for each
 weather station, and pick the weather stations with the average value